 The full tax relief only lasts for the year.
-The BIK rates then reappear and rise to 1% and 2% in 2021-22 and 2022-23 respectively.
-However, this is still a substantial discount and a phenomenal incentive for company car drivers to opt for more environmentally friendly options.
+The BIK rates then rise to 1% and 2% in 2021/22 and 2022/23 respectively.
+However, this is still a substantial discount compared to their petrol and diesel counterparts, and a great incentive for company car drivers to opt for more environmentally friendly options.

-The 0% rate will also apply to company cars registered from 6th April 2020 with CO2 emissions of 1-50g/km and has a pure electric mile range of 130 miles or greater.
+The 0% rate will also apply to company cars registered from 6th April 2020 with CO2 emissions of 1-50g/km that have a pure electric mile range of 130 miles or greater.

-On the review of the appropriate “The Government aims to announce appropriate percentages at least two years ahead of implementation to provide certainty for employers, employees and fleet operators.”
+On the review of the appropriate percentages “The government aims to announce appropriate percentages at least two years ahead of implementation to provide certainty for employers, employees and fleet operators.”

-Earlier this year, the vehicle fleet industry was asked to respond to a series of questions regarding vehicle tax changes and whether they are required, once the Worldwide Harmonised Light Vehicles Testing Protocols (abbreviated to WLTP) are adopted for tax purposes from April 2020.
+Earlier this year, the vehicle fleet industry was asked to respond to a series of questions regarding vehicle tax changes and whether they are required, once the WLTP results are adopted for tax purposes from April 2020.

 Initial evidence, provided by manufacturers, suggests that over 50% of car models will see an increase of registered CO2 emissions.
 Currently, this increase is approximately 10-20% from the previous NEDC-tested values and the new WLTP-related readings.

-The Government hopes this new approach avoids the potential increased tax liability for company car drivers and fleet operators that would have been caused by this increase.
+The government hopes this gradual approach avoids the potential increased tax liability for company car drivers and fleet operators that would have been caused by this increase being passed on.

-The 4% diesel premium on published BIK rates remains, but cars classed as RDE2 will still be exempt from the charge.
+The 4% diesel premium on published BIK rates remains but cars classed as Real Driving Emissions Step 2 (RDE2) will still be exempt from the charge.

-Mr Parmar continued to say, “The Treasury is giving back some of the unfair company car tax windfall it was set to receive as a result of WLTP and providing some essential extra visibility on future tax costs for those looking to order their next vehicle.
+He continued saying; “The Treasury is giving back some of the unfair company car tax windfall it was set to receive as a result of WLTP and providing some essential extra visibility on future tax costs for those looking to order their next vehicle.
 This is a good day for company car drivers and our members.”